 Directions for Leaf Hedgehog Craft

-2. Invite your child to paint their template with washable paint.
+STEP 2: Paint the hedgehog and leaf templates.
+Invite your child to paint their template with washable paint.
 We chose orange, red, yellow, and brown for our leaves, and black washable paint for the hedgehog’s body.

-Tip: Our favorite Crayola paint boasts vibrant color but is light enough to allow the lines of printables to show through.
+TIP: Our favorite Crayola paint boasts vibrant color but is light enough to allow the lines of printables to show through.
 Check it out here.

-3. When the paint is dry, invite your child to cut out the hedgehog shapes and the leaves.
+STEP 3: Cut the templates.
+When the paint is dry, invite your child to cut out the hedgehog shapes and the leaves.

 Admittedly, cutting out the leaves is quite time-consuming for little ones—amazing fine-motor—but time-consuming!
 You may wish to consider stretching this project into several blocks.
 If you have or work with very little ones, think about pairing them with an older “buddy” to shoulder some of the work!